apache/beam/sdks/java/io/sparkreceiver/2/README.md

 2. Records should have the numeric field that represents record offset. *Example:* `RecordId` field for Salesforce and `vid` field for Hubspot Receivers.
    For more details please see [GetOffsetUtils](https://github.com/apache/beam/tree/master/examples/java/cdap/src/main/java/org/apache/beam/examples/complete/cdap/utils/GetOffsetUtils.java) class from CDAP plugins examples.

-## Adding support for new Spark Receiver
+## Adding support for a new Spark Receiver

 To add SparkReceiverIO support for a new Spark `Receiver`, perform the following steps:
-1. Add Spark Receiver to the Maven Central repository. *Example:* [Hubspot CDAP plugin Maven repository](https://mvnrepository.com/artifact/io.cdap/hubspot-plugins/1.0.0)
+1. Add Spark Receiver to the Maven Central repository (see [Sonatype publishing guidelines](https://central.sonatype.org/publish/)). *Example:* [Hubspot CDAP plugin Maven repository](https://mvnrepository.com/artifact/io.cdap/hubspot-plugins/1.0.0).
 2. Add Spark Receiver Maven dependency to the `build.gradle` file. *Example:* ``implementation "io.cdap:hubspot-plugins:1.0.0"``.
 3. Implement function that will define how to get `Long offset` from the record of the Spark Receiver.
    *Example:* see [GetOffsetUtils](https://github.com/apache/beam/tree/master/examples/java/cdap/src/main/java/org/apache/beam/examples/complete/cdap/utils/GetOffsetUtils.java) class from CDAP plugins examples.